crcn/celeri/README.md

         }

         //otherwise, add the user to the CURRENT request so it can be passed
-        //onto the next router listener
+        //onto the next route listener
         self.user = creds.user;

         //cache the credentials so the user doesn't have to login each time